uilab-kaist/cs475-mlnlp-fall-2023/project.md

   - **Teamwork report**: 5%
   - **Peer review participation**: 10%

-**Note that any team may get up to -25%p for project scores if there is a serious problem with teamwork.** That means, the project grade could be 25/50, even if all presentation and report scores are perfect.
-This can apply to an individual student, or to the entire team.
+**Note that any team may get up to -25%p for project scores if there is a serious problem with teamwork.** That means that the project grade could be 25/50, even if all presentation and report scores are perfect.
+This can apply to an individual student or to the entire team.

 ## Deliverables